 To succeed, we will increasingly monitor our supply chain and increase overall transparency.
 Our code of conduct strongly supports these initiatives, focusing on safe production, anti-slavery, and anti-child labor.
 Suppose we detect any breach of contract.
 In that case, we will immediately initiate a crisis plan and investigate all the associated parameters to solve the issues as fast as possible and in the best interest of all parties.
 Read more.

-We are proud to announce our membership in the Better Cotton Initiative (BCI).
+We are proud members of Better Cotton.
 It is a natural step in our pursuit of a more responsible future.

-Through BCI and its Partners, farmers receive training on how to use water efficiently, care for the health of the soil and natural habitats, reduce the use of the most harmful chemicals and apply decent work principles.
+Through Better Cotton and its Partners, farmers receive training on how to use water efficiently, care for the health of the soil and natural habitats, reduce the use of the most harmful chemicals and apply decent work principles.

-Though Better Cotton itself is not physically traceable regarding the end product, Better Cotton Initiative Farmers benefit from the demand for Better Cotton in the same volumes as those sourced.
+Though Better Cotton itself is not physically traceable regarding the end product, Better Cotton farmers benefit from the demand for Better Cotton in the same volumes as those sourced.

-An essential factor in the Better Cotton Initiative is the improvements in the socio-cultural situation, as BCI strives for a fairer wage for their farmers, allowing them to better provide for their families.
-As such, BCI not only focuses on environmental and economic responsibility but also on farmers' social impact.
+An essential factor in Better Cotton is the improvements in the socio-cultural situation, as Better Cotton strives for a fairer wage for their farmers, allowing them to better provide for their families.
+As such, Better Cotton not only focuses on environmental and economic responsibility but also on farmers' social impact.